Zero-OS/resourcepool/tests/Grid_API_Testing/README.md

 #### How Travis works?
 - For this Project, travis is configured to start a matrix to run two different jobs, each using a different environment

-- One environment is using go which is always triggered with each commit, the other one is using python and it is always triggered but will never run the tests unless it was triggered using scheduled cron jobs or manually (using api).
+-  One environment is using go while the other is using python.
+Both of them will always be triggered with each commit but the python environment will never run the tests unless the trigger is caused due to cron jobs or manually (using api).
+So for instance if a job has been triggered due to a pull request, the python environment will be created but soon it will be terminated as there are no tests to run.

 #### Trigger Manual builds